Milliemonster/Amazon_reviews_analysis/README.md

 On one hand, a well-written and authentic review would certainly be valuable to other customers.
 On the other hand, wouldn’t the reviewer be subconsciously predisposed to viewing a free product in a positive light?
 My goal is to examine whether vine reviews show any bias and whether they are more helpful than other reviews.

 ### Data Source
 Amazon’s customer review dataset.
 Because the full dataset includes over 130 million entries, a subset of reviews was chosen.
-From 10,000,000 reviews imported from the toys category, a set of 643 unique products was selected which had at least 20 each of vine reviews and verified (but not vine) reviews.
-The subset of reviews for these products consisted of 100,489 individual reviews.
+From ***10,000,000*** reviews imported from the toys category, a set of ***643 unique products*** was selected which had at least 20 each of vine reviews and verified (but not vine) reviews.
+The subset of reviews for these products consisted of ***100,489 individual reviews***.

 Summary from 49 sample entries: